bungaMawar/MYP_Project/README.md

 # MYP_Project
-MYP project
+## Description
 This project is for Middle Youth Programe Project for the IB program at SLHS.
+Most of these programs are basic python functions.

+## Content
+All python programs made using Jupyter Notebook.